 When your team finalizes a quiz, they should transfer the quiz to the ‘finished’ team.

 You might also want to add teams separated by:

 - Language – you might be supporting sites across multiple languages, so we recommend Riddle’s publishing partners create teams for each language (French, Spanish, etc.).

 - Department – one team for marketing, another for editorial, and so on.

 - Client – this is especially true for agencies using Riddle.
 Client-specific teams help them collaborate – while limited their visibility and access to their content only.

 Coming soon – make your own team roles

 We’re often asked for more flexibility in how team roles work.
-When Riddle 2.0 arrives on the scene, we are looking to let you create your own roles – picking and choosing exactly what access you need.
+With Riddle 2 now live, we want to add the ability to create your own roles – so you can pick and choose exactly what access you need.

 - For example, you might want to make a ‘finance’ role – who can look at quiz statistics and download invoices, but can’t edit or publish content.

 - Or perhaps you might want to let your clients view quizzes in progress, but you want to remove all edit options.